Mechanics Of Solids And Structures ENG5053

 Short Description

-Mechanics of Solids and Structures looks at determining stress fields in solids using both theory and the finite element (FE) method and affords students the opportunity of comparing both approaches.
+Mechanics of Solids 4 looks at determining stress fields in solids using both theory and the finite element (FE) method and affords students the opportunity of comparing both approaches.
 The course divides equally between the theoretical and finite element approaches.
 The theoretical part of the course uses the theory of elasticity to determine elastic stress fields in idealised solids using both the stress function approach and a first principles equilibrium approach.
-The FE part (as well as recapping relevant FE theory) takes a decidedly practical and industry-orientated approach to solving 2D and 3D stress analysis problems and focuses on the steps a practicing FE engineer would follow in solving various types of problems.
-The FE work beings with idealised geometries were results are compared with theory and progresses towards more complex problems, which are not amenable to theoretical treatment.
+It also includes some focus on applying the theory to suitable real world engineering problems where stresses need to be determined.
+The FE part (as well as recapping relevant FE theory from year 3) takes a decidedly practical and industry-orientated approach to solving 2D and 3D stress analysis problems and focuses on the steps a practicing FE engineer would follow in solving various types of problems.
+The FE work begins with idealised geometries where results are compared with theory and progresses towards more complex problems, which are not amenable to theoretical treatment.

 Timetable